CodeToCommunicate/CoCoLessons/08_git_part_2.md

 git merge <new-branch-name>
 ```

-Now, all the modification did in <new-branch-name> are in the main branch.
+Now, all the modification we made in <new-branch-name> are in the main branch.
 Using the command `git log`, we can see the commits.

 ---